-Responsible investment is upheld by the Board and the Investment Manager.
-It is believed that responsible investment practice is the key to bring long-term sustainable value to our investors and shareholders.
+Responsible investment is upheld by the Board and the Investment Manager, as it is believed that responsible investment practice is the key to deliver long-term sustainable value to our investors and shareholders.

-Realised that sustainability is becoming an important consideration of investors' strategic investment decisions with a clear sign that responsible investment is turning mainstream, we do take steps through considering environmental and social criteria when making investment decisions, and not engaging in financing activities which may violate any environmental or labour laws purposefully for profits.
+As the topic of sustainability is gradually becoming increasingly considered by investors during their process of making strategic investment decisions, it is with a clear sign that responsible investment will be widely recognised.
+Hence, we do take steps through considering environmental and social criteria when making investment decisions, and not engaging in financing activities which may violate any environmental or labour laws purposefully for profits.

 A due diligence process is in place when we examine our investment targets.
-It is important that they are not only performing exceptionally and having good development prospects, but are also fulfilling their ESG responsibility.
+It is important that the targets are not only performing exceptionally and having good development prospects, but are also fulfilling their ESG responsibility.
 ESG factors are taken into consideration when we are assessing the risks posed by our investment targets.
 For example, we would understand their ESG policies and consider if they had any significant ESG non-compliances in the past.